onepoint10/Y530FunControlService/README.md

 7. In the "service" package, right-click on install.bat and run with administrator rights.
 You should see a window saying that everything was successfully installed.
 There is now a "FanControlService" service in Windows Services.
 That will do magic.

+# How it works
+When the CPU temperature drops below 45 (coldtemp) and lasts longer than 6 seconds (delaytime), the coolers should stall, and now turn on only when temp will reach 70 (heattemp).
+As you understand, the settings can be changed, and the numbers will be different, but the principle will not change.
+Now when browsing, the laptop becomes quiet.
+When you start a demanding game, the coolers will automatically start working and again howl at all they noisy power.

 # Settings description
 There are settings in the setting.ini file:
 ```